Unbridled With Mary Knowlton

 Positive Stress-Busting Habits to Help Conquer Anxiety

-By Margie Sugarman I haven’t been to Indoors since I was a Junior.
+I haven’t been to Indoors since I was a Junior.
 I worked hard this year, have the right horse and proper training, and qualified for two finals.
-My horse is amazing, and I know she will be great, but I’m nervous.
-I feel such pressure to succeed against my peers who have
+My horse is amazing, and I know she will be … [Read more]

 - Published in General, Weekly Feature